brainbotsector/React-Banking-App/README.md

-# For Full Codes and Folders change the "main" branch to "master"
-Simple Banking System for Administrators and Account Holders.
+# Simple Banking System for Administrators and Account Holders.
 Developed Using React.js ,Node.js, Express and MySQL

 *Technologies Used:*